corollari/caoutchouc/docs/index.md

 	- texlive
 	- the latest version of node and npm
 2. Run `npm -g install caou`
-3. Now you can compile caoutchouc documents to pdf with `caou document.md`, where `document.md` is the name of your caoutchouc-formatted file
+3. Now you can compile caoutchouc documents to pdf by running `caou document.md` where `document.md` is the name of your caoutchouc-formatted file

 Once installed, you can obtain more information about the compiler and its parameters by checking its manpage with `man caou`.

 If you'd like to use caoutchouc with TeXStudio: